Chipper Jones

 Larry Wayne "Chipper" Jones Jr. (born April 24, 1972) is an American former professional baseball third baseman who played in Major League Baseball (MLB) for the Atlanta Braves from 1993 to 2012.
 The Braves chose Jones with the first overall pick in the 1990 MLB draft.
 He was also a member of their 1995 World Series championship team that beat the Cleveland Indians.
 An eight-time All-Star, Jones won the 1999 National League (NL) Most Valuable Player Award and the 1999 and 2000 NL Silver Slugger Award for third basemen.
 He was the MLB batting champion in 2008 after hitting .364.

-Jones ended his career in 2012 with a .303 career batting average, 468 home runs, and 1,623 runs batted in (RBIs).
-He has the most career RBIs for a third baseman and holds the Braves team record for career on-base percentage (.402); Jones ranks third on the Braves career home run list.
-Among switch hitters, Jones ranks second behind Eddie Murray for career RBIs, and he is the only switch hitter in MLB history with a career batting average of at least .300 and 400 or more home runs.
+Jones ended his career in 2012 with a .303 career batting average, 468 home runs, and 1,623 runs batted in (RBIs) and holds the Braves team record for career on-base percentage (.402); Jones ranks third on the Braves career home run list.
+Jones is the only switch hitter in MLB history with a career batting average above .300 and more than 300 home runs.
+He ranks second behind Eddie Murray for career RBIs for switch hitters and is third behind Mickey Mantle and Lance Berkman in slugging percentage.
 He was the 18th player in MLB history to accumulate 5,000 at bats and finish with at least a .300 batting average, .400 on-base percentage, and .500 slugging percentage—and the only switch hitter to reach all of these milestones.

 On June 28, 2013, the Braves retired Jones' number 10 and inducted him into the team's Hall of Fame.
-On July 29, 2018, he was inducted into the National Baseball Hall of Fame in his first year of eligibility.
+In 2018, he was inducted into the Baseball Hall of Fame in his first year of eligibility.
 Jones served as an ESPN color analyst in 2020.
 He returned to the Braves as an assistant hitting consultant in 2021.

 Early life

-Chipper Jones was born in DeLand, Florida, on April 24, 1972.
-His father, Larry Wayne Jones Sr., was a teacher and coach at T. DeWitt Taylor High School in Pierson, the same high school Jones would later attend and play baseball.
+Chipper Jones was born Larry Wayne Jones Jr. in DeLand, Florida, on April 24, 1972, and grew up in Pierson, Florida.
+His father, Larry Wayne Jones Sr., was a teacher and coach at T. DeWitt Taylor High School in Pierson.
+Chipper Jones later attended the same high school and played baseball there.
 His mother is Lynne Jones.
 Jones received the nickname "Chipper" from his father and other family members, who saw the younger Larry as a "chip off the old block."
-He showed an early love for baseball predominantly because of his father's position as coach, and began to play Little League teams at age seven.
+He showed an early love for baseball predominantly because of his father's position as coach, and began to play on Little League teams at age seven.